tomcoolpxl/c64-synth/README.md

 A JavaScript port of the legendary 249-byte Commodore 64 musical sequencer originally written in 6502 Assembly and BASIC.

-This is the opposite of low-level, close-to-the-hardware, local, compact assembly code. :^)
+This is the opposite of low-level, close-to-the-hardware, compact, elegant, optimized, hand-crafted assembly code. :^)

 <https://tomcoolpxl.github.io/c64-synth/>